Fast2docs/Fast2-docs/docs/getting-started/create-workflow.md

 Fast2 allows you to create multiple versions of the same map.
 This feature provides several significant benefits:

-## Map versioning

-Fast2 allows you to create multiple versions of the same map.
-This feature provides several significant benefits:

 1. **Change Management and Tracking**
 : **Historical Record**: Versioning allows you to maintain a record of all changes made to a map.
 This is critical for understanding how workflows have evolved over time.
 : **Auditability**: Regulatory or internal compliance often requires a clear audit trail.
 Versioned maps make it easy to demonstrate changes and decisions.